Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     1. In the Cloudera Manager Admin Console, click the HDFS indicator in the top navigation bar.
 Click the Configuration button.

     2. Search `DataNode Data Directory` configuration.
 Below is an example which sets the SSD, DISK and Archive volumes.
-     ```xml
      <property>
          <name>dfs.datanode.data.dir</name>
          <value>[SSD]file://${hadoop.tmp.dir1}/dfs/data,[DISK]file://${hadoop.tmp.dir2}/dfs/data,[ARCHIVE]file://${hadoop.tmp.dir3}/dfs/data</value>
      </property>
-     ```

 ###  Check if HDFS can access SSM jars

 Make sure Hadoop HDFS Client can access SSM jars

     After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can access.
 There are two ways to ensure Hadoop can access SmartFileSystem,

-	 * Add SSM jars to the CDH Hadoop Classpath using Cloudera Manager.
+#### Add SSM jars to the CDH Hadoop Classpath using Cloudera Manager.

     1. In the Cloudera Manager Admin Console, click the HDFS indicator in the top navigation bar.
 Click the Configuration button.
     2. Search `HDFS Replication Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     3. Search `HDFS Service Environment Advanced Configuration Snippet (Safety Valve)`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     4. Search `HDFS Client Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     5. Click the Save Changes button.
     6. In the Cloudera Manager Admin Console, click the YARN indicator in the top navigation bar.
 Click the Configuration button.
     7. Search `Gateway Client Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     8. Search `NodeManager Environment Advanced Configuration Snippet (Safety Valve)`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     9. Search `YARN (MR2 Included) Service Environment Advanced Configuration Snippet (Safety Valve)`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     10. Search `YARN Application Classpath`.
 In the classpath list, click plus symbol to open an additional row, and enter the path to SSM jars.
 For example, `/PATH/TO/SSM_jars/*`
     11. Search `MR Application Classpath`.
 In the classpath list, click plus symbol to open an additional row, and enter the path to SSM jars.
 For example, `/PATH/TO/SSM_jars/*`
     12. Click the Save Changes button
     13. Restart stale Services and re-deploy the client configurations.

-   * Copy the SSM jars to the CDH default Hadoop class path.
+####  Copy the SSM jars to the CDH default Hadoop class path.

    1. After SSM compilation is finished, all the SSM related jars is located in `/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{version}-SNAPSHOT/lib`.
    2. Distribute the jars starts with smart to CDH default Hadoop Classpath in each NameNode/DataNode.